 How do I go to the pack that one of the samples in my Stack is from?

-Click the artwork for that loop to go directly to the page for that pack.
+Click the artwork for that sample to go directly to the corresponding pack page.

 I don't have Ableton.
 How do I import a Stack into my DAW to start a song?

-Can I revert back to the previous loop / Stack before I pressed the shuffle button?
+Can I revert back to the previous loop / Stack I had before I pressed the shuffle button?

 How can I provide feedback about Create?